pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 ## Description

-__pdjr-skplugin-alarm-manager__ implements a centralised mechanism for issuing alarm notifications contingent upon the alarm configuration properties embedded in the meta values associated with monitored keys.
+__pdjr-skplugin-alarm-manager__ implements a centralised mechanism for issuing alarm notifications when Signal K key values enter alarm zones defined by metadata values associated with each keys.

 The design of the plugin acknowledges the Signal K specification discussions on